lotrekagency/pywoo/docs/index.rst

 Welcome to pywoo's documentation!
 =================================

+Pywoo is a Python 3 wrapper for WooCommerce API.

-All the example links in this documentation are relative to Woocommerce REST API **v3**, anyway this doesn't mean that this library doesn't work with older versions of the REST API.
+All the example links in this documentation are relative to Woocommerce REST API **v3**, anyway this library works also with older versions of the REST API.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   quickstart